Pittsburgh vs. Syracuse NCAA Football Odds, Plays and Insights | November 27, 2021

 - Syracuse's games have gone over 58 points in five of 11 chances this season.

-- The combined points per game average of the two teams, 69.8, is 11.8 points above Saturday's over/under.

-- These two squads combine to allow 50 points per game, 8.0 fewer than this contest's over/under.
+- The two teams combine to average 69.8 points per game, 11.8 more than the total in this contest.

+- The 50 combined points per game that these two squads have allowed this season are eight fewer than the 58 over/under in this contest.

-- The Panthers and their opponents have scored an average of 59.0 points per game in 2021, 1.0 more than Saturday's total.
+- The Panthers and their opponents have scored an average of 59 points per game in 2021, one more than Saturday's total.

-- The 58 over/under in this game is 7.3 points higher than the 50.7 average total in Orange games this season.
+- The 58 over/under in this game is 7.3 points above the 50.7 average total in Orange games this season.

 Pittsburgh Stats and Trends

-- Pittsburgh has eight wins against the spread in 11 games this year.
+- Pittsburgh has eight wins against the spread in 11 games this season.

-- The Panthers have an against the spread record of 3-2 in their five games as a favorite of 13 points or more so far this season.
+- The Panthers have been favored by 13 points or more five times this season and are 3-2 ATS in those contests.

-- Pittsburgh's games this year have eclipsed the over/under in 72.7% of its opportunities (eight times in 11 games with a set point total).
+- Pittsburgh's games this year have hit the over on eight of 11 set point totals (72.7%).

-- Pittsburgh is 8-3 against the spread and 9-2 overall this season when the team notches more than 25.9 points.
+- Pittsburgh is 8-3 against the spread and 9-2 overall in games when it records more than 25.9 points.

-- Pittsburgh is 8-3 against the spread and 9-2 overall when the team totals more than 330.2 yards.
+- When Pittsburgh churns out over 330.2 yards, the team is 8-3 against the spread and 9-2 overall.

-- This year, the Panthers have turned the ball over 13 times, seven more than the Orange's takeaways (6).

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.